Rainier Foot and Ankle Associates logo

 • Can podiatrists treat sports-related injuries as well as other injuries?

 Yes, podiatrists can diagnose and treat sports-related injuries of the feet and ankles, including sprains, fractures, and tendonitis.
-They also offer guidance on injury prevention and rehabilitation.
+They also offer guidance on injury prevention and rehabilitation, using therapy, medicine, PRP treatments, and more to treat pain and aid in healing.

 • What are orthotics, and how can they help?